MohammadrezaAmani/JameJamCorpus/README.md

     year={2023}
 }
 ```

-## Acknowledgement
+## How to Contribute?

-something like this:
+We welcome contributions to enhance the dataset and improve the NLP model.
+If you have suggestions, bug reports, or want to contribute code, please follow the guidelines in [CONTRIBUTING.md](link/to/contributing/file).

-The authors sincerely thank Beijing Longquan Monastery for organizing volunteers to help building the datasets.
+## Acknowledgments

-This research is supported in part by NSFC (Grant No.:61936003), GD-NSF (no 2017A030312006), the National Key Research and Development Program of China (No.2016YFB1001405), Guangdong Intellectual Property Office Project (2018-10-1), and Fundamental Research Funds for the Central Universities (x2dxD2190570).
+We would like to express our gratitude to the [Jam-e Jam Online](https://jamejamonline.ir) website for providing valuable news content for this dataset.

 ## Contact

-The `package_name` dataset is free to the academic community for research purpose usage only.
+The `Jam-e Jam` dataset is free to the academic community for research purpose usage only.

 For any questions about this dataset please contact the authors by sending email to and [more.amani@yahoo.com](mailto:more.amani@yahoo.com) and [mobina.afshari@aut.ac.ir](mailto:mobina.afshari@aut.ac.ir).